 According to the poll, Americans would like to see better accessibility for recycling.
 Some 90 percent of Americans believe that recycling collection sites should be more conveniently located.

-Other food for thought generated by the study:
+Other Food for Thought Generated by the Poll

 - 65 percent of Americans agree they probably would not recycle a product that is not convenient to recycle.

 - There is a degree of skepticism about recycling.
 Those with uncertainty as to whether an item is a recyclable number 26 percent, while 6 percent indicate they don't believe that items they put in the recycling stream actually get recycled.
 Those in the 18-34 age group (33 percent) are more likely to say they are uncertain whether or not an item is recyclable versus people 35 years and older (22 percent).

 - Overall, some 40 percent of Americans believe recycling is crucial to the reduction of energy consumption, however, adults aged 65 years and older are more likely (46 percent) than those in the18-34 age group (36 percent) to say this.